 Gerrymandering threatens our democracy, and especially hurts Black and brown voters in North Carolina, as politicians split up communities, divide neighbors and undermine our freedom to choose our representatives.

-As the North Carolina legislature draws new districts this year, we must stand up, speak out and demand fair voting maps for all people, completely free from gerrymandering.
+We must stand up, speak out and demand fair voting maps for all people, completely free from gerrymandering.